Endgineer/CurseOfTheAbyss/README.md

 # Design / Documentation / Configuration

 This section discusses the mathematical models and rationale behind the field to aid users in understanding how to configure the mod to their needs.
-But before we get ahead of ourselves, let's drive some useful functions.
+But before we get ahead of ourselves, let's derive some useful functions.
 Let $\mathcal{A}$ represent the Abyss span.
 The first function we can derive is the depth gradient function $\mathcal{D}(y)$, which represents how deep into the Abyss the delver is.
 From this function, we can derive the layer function $\mathcal{L}(y)$ which represents the layer that the delver is at as well as the boundary function $\mathcal{B}(l)$ which represents the deepest y-value of the given layer $l$.

 $$\mathcal{D}(y) = \min(\max(0, \frac{-y}{\mathcal{A}}), 1)$$